 The timeline of the diamond trade dates back to the 4th century BC, when rough diamonds were found along riverbeds in India.
 While the diamond industry is one of the most historically enduring markets, it has not been immune to evolution and change.

 The latest development to shake up the diamond industry is the rapid growth in technology used to produce laboratory-grown diamonds.
 While the technology to produce lab diamonds has been around since the 1950s, the process used to manufacture synthetic diamonds has recently become more widespread and readily available.
 This has allowed lab diamonds to enter the diamond market space on a large scale for the first time.

 Natural vs synthetic diamonds:

 When talking about diamonds, the most common purchase is as an engagement ring.

-While many engagement ring recipients may not be interested or even care in the monetary value of the diamond, the known value that a natural diamond holds is what makes it so valuable and sought after as a gift of love.
-While synthetic diamonds do have the same physical appearance to the naked eye, they do not hold the same monetary value and as manufacturing techniques continue to be refined, the prices of synthetic diamonds will most likely continue to fall.
+While many engagement ring recipients may not be interested or even care about the monetary value of the diamond, the known value that a natural diamond holds is what makes it so valuable and sought after as a gift of love.
+While synthetic diamonds do have the same physical appearance to the naked eye, they do not hold the same monetary value, and as manufacturing techniques continue to be refined, the prices of synthetic diamonds will most likely continue to fall.

-Laboratory grown diamonds are being marketed to consumers as being sustainable, affordable and free from conflict.
+Laboratory-grown diamonds are being marketed to consumers as being sustainable, affordable and free from conflict.
 They are being marketed as a substitute for a natural diamond, and while they are chemically identical, the decision to purchase a synthetic must be made by the consumer with full knowledge that what they are purchasing is not a real diamond and will not hold the same value due to scarcity for years and decades to come.